blahsd/supernerd.widget/README.md

 If you're worried about resources, disabling any of these anymations is a matter of deleting one .css block, so do it or ask me do to it.
 I probably will.

+In order to use all of this, you must renounce interacting with your desktop icons.
+I know, I know.
+But since using your desktop like a 'put shit here' folder is not a good idea, this might actually help you.
+Do so:
+`defaults write com.apple.finder CreateDesktop -bool FALSE;killall Finder`

+When you're ready to revert back to your barbarian-like usage of your desktop/dumpster, do this:
+`defaults delete com.apple.finder CreateDesktop;killall Finder`

 ## Customisation

 Customisation is **super** easy.
 Thanks to the amazing work of [davidlday](https://github.com/davidlday) Supernerd is now the only menubar replacement which employs a single .css for the entire system, while also having each widget coded in a separate file.
 This means you can: